-We investigate the quantitative relationship between the late inter-hemispheric connectivity strength from SII-l to SIIr and cognitive performance of the subjects using the Spearman correlation between the rPDC values (SII-l to SII-r, 201 to 320 ms) for each group and the cognitive measures.
-The results are shown in Table 2.
-There are significant correlations between the rPDC values from SII-1 to SII-r and IQ ( $r \approx 0.605$ and P < 0.0001) after Bonferroni correction, CGT impulsivity index ( $r \approx -0.461$ and $P \approx 0.004$ ), and latency of IED shift task $(r \approx -0.828 \text{ and } P < 0.0001)$ , as shown in Figure s1.
-While the effect of IQ could straightforwardly be explained by the difference in IQ performance as well as the difference in interhemispheric connectivity, the association for CGT and IED is somewhat unexpected.
+We investigate the quantitative relationship between the late inter-hemispheric connectivity strength from SII-l to SII-r and cognitive performance of the subjects using the Spearman correlation between the rPDC values (SII-l to SII-r, 201 to 320 ms) for each group and the cognitive measures.
+The results are shown in Table II.
+There are significant correlations between the rPDC values from SII-l to SII-r and IQ ($r \approx 0.605$ and P < 0.0001) after Bonferroni correction, CGT impulsivity index ($r \approx -0.461$ and $P \approx 0.004$), and the latency of IED shift task ($r \approx -0.828$ and P < 0.0001), as shown in Fig. S1 in the supplementary material.
+While the effect of IQ could straightforwardly be explained by the difference in IQ performance as well as the difference in inter-hemispheric connectivity, the association for CGT and IED is somewhat unexpected.
 Of particular interest is whether or not the correlations remain in the subgroups.
-Our analysis reveals a significant association between the rPDC values from SII-l to SII-r and latency of IED shift task for HC ( $r \approx -0.865$ and P< 0.0001) subjects after Bonferroni correction.
-The Pearson correlation analysis results are shown in Table s8 in the Supplement.
+Our analysis reveals a significant association between the rPDC values from SII-l to SII-r and the latency of IED shift task for HC ($r \approx -0.865$ and P < 0.0001)

+subjects after Bonferroni correction.
+The Pearson correlation analysis results are shown in Table S8 in the supplementary material.